-Monitor your accounts online.
+- ▶ Monitor your accounts online.
 Check your bank, credit union and credit card accounts regularly.
-And establish a plan for you or a trusted family member to review accounts while you're deployed.

-- ▶ Notify credit-card companies about your deployment.
+And establish a plan for you (or a trusted family member) to review accounts while you're deployed, so any suspicious activity is spotted quickly. - ▶ Notify your credit-card company about your deployment.
 Let your financial institutions know if you're about to travel or be deployed.
-That way, they'll be better able to spot suspicious activity while you're away. - Check your credit report.
+That way, they'll be better able to distinguish between legitimate charges and suspicious activity while you're away. - ▶ Check your credit report.
 You can request a free copy of your credit report from each of the three major credit bureaus every year through annualcreditreport.com.
 You can also put an active-duty alert on your credit report.
 This will signal lenders to take extra steps to verify your identity before granting credit in your name.
-See the military information at the Federal Trade Commission consumer resource (consumer.ftc.gov) for more information. - ▶ Consider freezing your credit record.
-A credit freeze prohibits new creditors from reviewing your credit report, making it harder for identity thieves to take out credit in your name.
-A law that took effect in September 2018 prohibited credit bureaus from charging a fee to freeze your credit record or to lift the freeze if you want to take out a loan.
-For this to be effective, you'll need to freeze your record with all three credit bureaus (Experian, Equifax, and TransUnion).
+See the military information at the Federal Trade Commission consumer resource (consumer.ftc.gov) for more information.